 - Number of Routes

-Normally, most flight prices only change once per day, though.
+Normally, most flights only change in price once per day, though.

-Airlines regularly change flight prices during a week depending on competitor’s prices and other factors, which is done to maximize profits and increase the number of filled seats.
+Airlines regularly change prices during the week depending on competitor’s prices and other factors, which is done to maximize profits and increase the number of filled seats.

-So airlines’ priorities are to increase total profits, not increase the price per ticket.
+So the priority is to increase total profits, not increase the price per ticket.